Esri/esri-leaflet/site/source/pages/api-reference/services/geocode-service.md

 # L.esri.Geocoding.GeocodeService

 A basic wrapper for speaking to ArcGIS Online and ArcGIS Server geocoding services.
-Used internally by `L.esri.Geocoding.geosearch.`
+Used internally by `L.esri.Geocoding.geosearch.`  You can find more information and the source code for this plugin [here](https://github.com/Esri/esri-leaflet-geocoder).

 ### Constructor